![]() |

 of desert soon wakes up.
 In precipice of dried out river channel the huge hole,

 plugged by whole dry bush is visible.
-The plug starts to move, and at last
+The plug starts to move, and at last it

-follows on the huge flat stone heated by the sun.
-It is the gila-dragon, one
+huge flat stone heated by the sun.
+It is the gila-dragon, one of the most dangerous

-of the most dangerous animals of desert.
-Now, it seems, he has not come yet
+animals of desert.
+Now, it seems, he has not come yet in full might after wintering:

-in full might after wintering: the basis of his tail is lean, and the skin
+the basis of his tail is lean, and the skin on stomach and paws is plicated.

-on stomach and paws is plicated.
-But it is only consequence of wintering, and
+But it is only consequence of wintering, and it will pass at good feed.
+While

-it will pass at good feed.
-While the lizard is heated on a stone, having closed
+the lizard is heated on a stone, having closed eyes.
+It has nobody to be afraid

-eyes.
-It has nobody to be afraid - anybody in these places will not cope with
+- anybody in these places will not cope with it.

 Some days had passed.
 Whitechest bathes in dust bath, and small herons work